elec327/elec327.github.io/final_project/index.md

 Awarded at instructor discretion — think of it as the "would I show this in a recruitment video for the class?" bonus.

+**Additional Extra credit:**

+GitHub repo with code and design files, plus an associated project website → up to +5 pts.

 ---

-**Extra credit:** GitHub repo with code and design files, plus an associated project website → up to +5 pts.

-#### Lame-O Backup project
-If you are struggling to come up with a project, I have designed and manufactured PCBs that could be used to play Tic-Tac-Toe.
-You may optionally choose to take one of these PCBs and write the code for the game on it.
 #### Projects from previous years
 **2015**
 - [A Biometric Security Application for Vending Machine & Safe Box](__http://zjelec.github.io/ELEC-327-Final-Project/__)